Downing Centre: Significance

 The former Mark Foys building is historically significant through its associations with the Foy family and the development of retailing in Australia.
 Its location is a physical reminder of the former retail core of the City which extended to Railway Square, and included the Anthony Hordern store (now demolished) and the Marcus Clarke stores.
 The store was a focus of City life for over half a century.
 The building is also associated with prominent architects of its time, McCredie & Anderson and H. E. Ross & Rowe.
 The former Mark Foys building is aesthetically significant as a high point of department store architecture in Australia for its time.
 It contains many fine examples of design and craftsmanship, including the moulded terracotta external elements, mosaic tiled and terrazzo floors, gilded brass surrounds to show windows, decorative plaster ceilings and wrought iron balustrading.
 The use of white glazed brick and yellow/orange glazed terracotta is a rare example of the extensive use of these early 20th-century building materials, and the unusual and distinctive facade and piazza continue to be a landmark in Sydney.
 The building is a strong element in the streetscape at the corner of Hyde Park.
 The building also has technical significance as an early and technically innovative reinforced concrete flat plate structure, as well as representing an early instance of facade retention and sympathetic additions.

-In media
+In popular culture

-The exterior served as the fictional "Goode's" department store in the 2018 Ladies in Black (film).
+The exterior served as the fictional "Goode's" department store in the 2018 film Ladies in Black.